MinSuan96/minsuan96.github.io/_projects/deep-rl.md

 - 0: Push the cart to the left
 - 1: Push the cart to the right

-The observation space is a continuous Box with four elements:
+The observation space is a continuous array with four elements:

 1. Cart Position: Ranges from -4.8 to 4.8
 2. Cart Velocity: Can take any real value